 - Time to find balance before the dominos of secondary loss start falling

 - Time to catch one's breath before being swept forward in the unrelenting current of life and survival.

 This brand of grieving is clearly a luxury.
 Those who have time may not have resources, those who have resources may not have support, those who have support may not have time.
 It's a rare thing to have all the time and tools that sometimes seem necessary.

-I had two daughters within 2.5 years of one another.
+I had two daughters within a few years of one another.
 On both occasions, I was given discharge instructions before being allowed to leave the hospital.